lucasguesserts/lucasguesserts.github.io/content/post/writing-technical-content/index.md

    1. sort the items in decreasing order of the gene values;
    2. add the items to the knapsack in this order until the capacity is reached;
    3. return the total profit of the items in the knapsack as the fitness value;
+3. the parameters of the algorithm, as required by the , summarized in the Table 2;

+{{< table path="brkga_initial_parameters.csv" header="true" caption="Table 2: Initial parameters of the BRKGA" >}}

 ## Run the models and display quality of the solutions

+The results are in the Table 3 below.
+Notice that, for the instances 1, 2, and 3, BRGKA found the optimal solution.
+For instance 4, it performed better than the Greedy Algorithm.
+However, for the instance 5, its performance was worse than the Greedy Algorithm.

+{{< table path="initial_results.csv" header="true" caption="Table 3: results of the solutions of the models" >}}

 ## Explain irace